-The Downtown Farmers Market is a medium-sized market that takes place on Thursday afternoons in the plaza outside Vancouver’s Queen Elizabeth Theatre.
+The Downtown Farmers Market is a small- to medium-sized market that takes place on Wednesday afternoons in the plaza outside the Vancouver Art Gallery.

 About the Downtown Market

-The Yaletown Farmers Market used to be one of the Lower Mainland’s busiest summer farmers markets, taking place in the 1200 block of Mainland Street in Yaletown and attracting thousands of shoppers on sunny days.
+The Yaletown Farmers Market used to be one of the Lower Mainland’s busiest summer farmers markets, taking place in the 1200 block of Mainland Street in Yaletown.
+At that location it attracted thousands of shoppers on sunny days.
 In June of 2016, however, the popular market changed its name and location.

-Today it’s called the Downtown Farmers Market and, although it now happens in the plaza outside the Queen Elizabeth Theatre, it’s only about 5 blocks north of its original location and includes many of the same vendors.
+The new market was called the Downtown Farmers Market.
+Although it happened in the plaza outside the Queen Elizabeth Theatre, it was only about five blocks north of its original location.
+It also included many of the same vendors.

 Downtown Market Parking

-Being an urban market, the Downtown Farmers Market is conveniently located close to shops, restaurants and the Vancouver Public Library.
-Parking isn’t as convenient – or as inexpensive – as it is at other markets however.
+Being an urban market, the Downtown Farmers Market is conveniently located close to shops and restaurants.
+Parking isn’t as convenient – or as inexpensive – as it is at other markets, however.
 Public transit is great though, and there are both street parking spots and parkade lots in the area.

 For more information about the market at the Queen Elizabeth Plaza, see the Downtown Farmers Market website.

 For a list of other similar markets at different times and places, click Lower Mainland Farmers Markets.